Example machine learning workflow

 conda activate gpu-env

-(If you have not used conda before, it may get you to run conda init once at the start, which is expected — you'll then need to restart the shell for changes to take effect)
+(If you have not used Conda before, it may get you to run conda init once at the start, which is expected — you'll then need to restart the shell for changes to take effect)

 pip install torch pandas numpy